Leveraging Internet Principles to Build a Quantum Network: Introduction

 Entanglement swapping can in principle be iterated to reach arbitrarily long distances, but quantum noise imposes practical limitations on the maximum number of consecutive swapping operations.
-Swapping imperfect Bell pairs exponentially degrades the fidelity (a measure of quality) of entanglement, even with perfect operations.
-Moreover, quantum decoherence introduces an additional exponential decay on the fidelity that depends on how long a state is stored in quantum memory.
-These limiting noise factors need to be taken into account in the design of an operational quantum network.
+Swapping imperfect Bell pairs exponentially degrades the fidelity (a measure of quality) of entanglement, even under ideal operations.
+Moreover, quantum storage introduces additional decoherence that depends on the time the Bell pairs spend in storage.
+These limiting noise factors must be taken into account in the design of an operational quantum network.

-At first glance, it may seem that quantum and classical networks are so conceptually different that we cannot exploit the vast knowledge and tools acquired from the multiple decades of classical networking research for the development of quantum networks.

-Over the last few years, several works tried to partially bridge the gap between classical and quantum networking.
-Among these, Dahlberg \textit{et al.} \cite{Dahlberg_2019} were the first to introduce a quantum protocol stack that mirrors in shape the well-known Transmission Control Protocol/Internet Protocol (TCP/IP) stack.
+At first glance, it may seem that quantum and classical networks are conceptually different.
+Over the last few years, several works tried to partially bridge the gap between the two domains.
+Among these, Dahlberg \textit{et al.} \cite{Dahlberg_2019} were the first to introduce a quantum protocol stack that mirrors in shape the well-known Transmission Control Protocol/Internet Protocol (TCP/IP) suite.
 Van Meter \textit{et al.} \cite{van2022quantum} designed a recursive architecture incorporating elements from the Software-Defined Networking paradigm.
-Zhao \textit{et al.} \cite{zhao2023distributed, Zhao_2024} started a line of research where they design quantum memory allocation algorithms inspired by \ac{TCP}'s congestion control.
-To the best of our knowledge, all of these works propose or assume some resource reservation algorithm, incompatible with the Internet's packet-switched, best-effort service model.
+Zhao \textit{et al.} \cite{zhao2023distributed} started a line of research where they design quantum memory allocation algorithms inspired by TCP's congestion control.
+Previous works investigated packet-switched or connectionless quantum networks \cite{Shabani_2022, Li_2023_Entanglement, Yooetal2024, Xiao_2024}, but they employ only optical switching \cite{Shabani_2022}, require reserved paths \cite{Li_2023_Entanglement} or circuits \cite{Yooetal2024}, or are limited to the Network layer \cite{Xiao_2024}.